1888 New York (Giants, New Yorks)

 Top row, from left: E Cleveland (NY 88, Pit 88), P Murphy (87-90), M Slattery (NL 88, 89, PL 90), G Gore (NL 87-89, 91, PL 90) and E Foster (88, 89).
 Middle: G Hatfield (NL 87-89, PL 90), (J Mutrie, mgr NY AA 83, 84, NY NL 85-91) and M Tiernan (87-99).
 Front, on ground L Titcomb (87-89) and E Crane (88, 89).
 Years with team and Cleveland trade info from baseball-reference.com.
 This image was also published in The Sporting Times in 1888, Vol. II, No. 5.

 Dated April 1888 to June 1888.
-Detail view of photo M. Detail view show shirt lettering, placket and pocket for light gray uniform.
+Detail view of photo O. Detail view show shirt lettering, placket and pocket for light gray uniform.
 Detail image scan from Mark Fimoff, SABR 19th-century Pictorial Committee.

-Dated October 1888.
-Drawings of T Keefe (NY AA 83, 84, NY NL 85-89, 91, NY PL 90) and B Ewing (NY NL 83-89, 91, 92, NY PL 90).
+Dated October 20, 1888.
+These drawings of, left, T Keefe (NY AA 83, 84, NY NL 85-89, 91, NY PL 90) and, right, B Ewing (NY NL 83-89, 91, 92, NY PL 90) were published in a newspaper on this date.
 Drawings were most likely based on photographs and show that players wore a tight-fitting black uniform, with black cap, white belt and black stockings.
 From newspaper accounts, this black uniform was first introduced in late July 1888 and was described as a “Nadjy”-style uniform.
 This term, borrowed from the world of theatre, came into the baseball parlance at this time as a way to describe a tight-fitting and dark-colored uniform.
 To learn more on the term Nadjy and its origins, see the July 1888 entries below in “written descriptions.”
-Drawing published in Harper’s Weekly, October 20, 1888.
+Image from Harper’s Weekly, October 20, 1888.
 Publish date from Ken Samoil.
+Both of these drawings were published again by Harper’s on April 30, 1890.

 Dated October 1888.
-Detail view of photo O. Detail view shows shirt was a tight-fitting pullover, with absence of shirt buttons or laces.
+Detail view of photo Q. Detail view shows shirt was a tight-fitting pullover, with absence of shirt buttons or laces.
 Also note large white lettering across chest.

 Photo R